 Our objective in designing and developing the Orion I visual prosthesis system is to bypass the optic nerve and directly stimulate the part of the brain responsible for vision.
-On July 17, 2017, we submitted an IDE application to the FDA to begin a human feasibility study of the Orion I visual prosthesis system.
+In October 2017, we received final IDE approval from the FDA to begin a human feasibility study of the Orion I visual prosthesis system.
 This study will confirm initial findings in our human pilot study we announced in the fourth quarter of 2016 and provide the first human data of a fully functional wireless visual cortical stimulator system including the external video camera system.
 We expect to implant and activate our Orion I visual prosthesis system.
-This initial study will provide the first human data of a fully functional wireless visual cortical stimulator system including an external video camera system.
 This initial study in a small number of subjects, if successful, should also form the basis for an expansion to a pivotal clinical trial in 2018.

 We began a five-subject pilot study in the United Kingdom in June 2015, to determine the utility of the Argus II System for use in persons suffering from dry AMD.
 In the second quarter of 2016 we completed enrollment and continue to track the subjects via the site in Manchester.
 The subjects have reported the ability to integrate their native peripheral vision with their artificial central vision.
 Subjects also report that they enjoy using their Argus system.
 To date, however, the subjects have not demonstrated significant objective benefit over their residual vision when using the Argus II.
 We plan to continue testing these subjects and will submit a revised clinical protocol in 2017.
-Our approaches to improving the effective resolution in RP patients may also work in AMD patients, which could help us demonstrate objective benefit over their residual vision.
-The revised protocol will request approval to test new retinal stimulation techniques with the existing subjects with the belief they may benefit.
+Our approaches to improving the effective resolution in RP patients may work in AMD patients, which could help us demonstrate objective benefit over their residual vision.
+The revised protocol will request approval to test new retinal stimulation programs with the existing subjects with the belief they may benefit.
 If this clinical testing is successful, we plan to enroll additional patients in our pursuit of a solution for this large patient population.